Pickford: Everton will not be relegated

 It has been a forgettable season for Everton so far following the sacking of Ronald Koeman last month, but recruit Pickford believes the club's fortunes will change.

-"It's not been ideal but we are not far away from winning games," said the 23-year-old.
+"It's not been ideal but we are not far away from winning games," he said.

 "We're not a club that is going to be in the bottom three for long I'd say.
 It's just that the luck hasn't come our way yet.